rec/impall/README.rst

-Install it with ``pip install import_all``, and use it by adding `this tiny file <https://github.com/rec/import_all/blob/master/all_test.py>`_ (`raw <https://raw.githubusercontent.com/rec/import_all/master/all_test.py>`_) anywhere in your project - it looks like this:
+Install it with ``pip install import_all``, and use it by adding `this tiny file <https://github.com/rec/import_all/blob/master/all_test.py>`_ (`raw <https://raw.githubusercontent.com/rec/import_all/master/all_test.py>`_) anywhere in a project - it looks like this:

 .. code-block:: python